benhenshaw/rhythm/doc/final.md

 The game that I have taken most inspiration from, Rhythm Tengoku, appears to utilise detailed bitmap graphics, with frame-based and motion based animation.
 That is to say, it animates things on screen both by displaying a series of discrete images in succession, and by drawing the same image in changing locations on the screen.
 It also performs rotation and scaling of bitmaps to further animate them.

 As Rhythm Tengoku runs on the Nintendo Game Boy Advance, it has limited audio output capabilities.
 The system has two 8-bit PCM[^2] sound channels, three programmable square wave channels, and one noise channel\[4].
 Despite this, the game has sections with vocals and recorded instruments.
-While the quality is does not compare favourably with modern standards, it performs well enough to add much to the experience of playing the game.
+While the quality does not compare favourably with modern standards, it performs well enough to add much to the experience of playing the game.

 [^2]: Pulse Code Modulation -- A method of representing an analogue signal with digital samples.